-Patch Management 7.5.x through 8.0.x does not support all Software Updates, and does not support Software Upgrades, for current logic of the product is directed towards security update deployment.
+Patch Management 7.5.x through 8.x does not support all Software Updates, and does not support Software Upgrades, for the current logic of the product is mainly directed towards managing Security Updates.

-Patch Management Solution is limited to the list provided in the Import Patch Data for Windows > Vendors and Software, for this list is all of the supported vendors and software provided by the product and is regularly updated.
+Patch Management Solution is limited to the list provided in the Import Patch Data for Windows > Vendors and Software documented on HOWTO79563, for this list is all of the supported vendors and software provided by the product and is regularly updated.

 Advisory: This list is populated by the Patch Management Development Team; there is no process that can be utilized to add any Vendor or Software to this list, for the IsApplicable Rule logic is targeted per this list and hard-coded into the Assessment Scan files for targeting.
 If additional Vendors or Software is needed to be deployed; please utilize the Manage Software Delivery Solution.

 The following Software Update types are generally not supported:

 Advisory / Informational Updates

 Note: These updates are often provided in 'MSYY-A##' Bulletins (Example: MS12-A05)

 Highlight the 'MSYY-A##' Bulletin in the Patch Remediation Center (PRC) and select 'List Software Updates' from the menu.

 Advisory Updates do not necessarily have a KB Update Package, so they are often times listed as their file name on the PRC (Example: rvkroots.exe)

 Additionally, the current patching for Linux is currently managed via a Server-side Targeting Resolution on the SMP Server.